PTEN c.493_496del, p.Gly165Ter

 BP1 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for BP1 is: "Supporting: Missense variant in a gene for which primarily truncating variants cause disease."
-The evidence for this variant shows: the variant is truncating, not missense.
+According to standard ACMG guidelines, the rule for BP1 is: "Supporting Strength: Missense variant in a gene where truncating variants are known mechanism."
+The evidence for this variant shows: it is a truncating variant, not a missense variant.
 Therefore, this criterion is not applied.

 BP2